School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 • Numerous AP courses (grades 11 & 12)

-• DigiPen Academy (video games, IT, , informatique, animation and digital design)
+• DigiPen Academy (video games, computing, animation and digital design)

 • Volleyball Academy